tobiasandraschko/tobiasandraschko/README.md

 - 👋 Hi, I’m Toby
 - 👀 I’m interested in ...
 Web Development, Machine Learning, Business Process Automation
 - 🌱 I’m currently learning ...
-Angular and Vue
+Next.js, Nuxt.js, Firebase
 - 💞️ I’m looking to collaborate on ... nothing at the moment
 - 📫 How to reach me ... -> https://www.linkedin.com/in/tobias-andraschko/